spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 ```

 Since promises are a userland library, restrictions like the above do not
 apply.
-We can write a userland library that demands us to always use a
+We can write our own promise implementation that demands the use of a
-predicate filter when we invoke the catch method
+predicate filter:

 ```js
 downloadImage(url)